395t/review-assignments/_summaries/sutskever2014sequence_1.md

 ## How is it realized (technically)?

-The model was used on the WMT'14 English to French Machine Translation task.
-The paper trained the model on a subset of 12 million sentences with vocabulary size of 348 million and 304 million words for French and English respectively.

 The model in the paper uses two LSTMs: one for the input and output sequences respectively.
 These LSTMs were relatively deep with four layers and a final softmax layer over the LSTMs output.
 The paper's training algorithm maximized the following to obtain the most likely translation:

 ![Alt Text](sutskever2014sequence_1a.PNG)